 The Democrats met in Cincinnati in June 1856.
 President Pierce hoped to be nominated for a second term.
 That was not going to happen.
 Instead, the Democrats settled on James Buchanan.
-His major appeal was the fact he had been abroad during the previous few years.
+His primary appeal was the fact he had been abroad during the previous few years.
 Buchanan had not been involved in any of the controversy surrounding the Kanas Nebraska Act.
 Buchanan was nominated unanimously on the 17th ballot.
-The Democratic platform, supported the compromise of 1850, opposed federal interference in slavery, and supported the building of the transcontinental railroad.
+The Democratic platform supported the compromise of 1850, opposed federal interference in slavery, and supported the building of the transcontinental railroad.

 Buchanan had two opponents in the election; John Fremont of the newly organized Republican party, and former President Millard Fillmore of the Know-Nothing Party.